Kaldek/rat-ratgdo/Using red wire for power.md

 We are testing use of an LM2596 voltage regulator (buck converter) module to power the ESP without needing a separate USB power supply.

 ### Overview of module setup
-One of the many sources for pre-built LM2596 voltage regulator modules will be sourced, either as unit pre-set to 3.3v output or an adjustable unit that has been set to output 3.3v.
+One of the many common pre-built LM2596 voltage regulator modules will be sourced, either as unit pre-set to 3.3v output or an adjustable unit that has been set to output 3.3v.

 ### Pinouts